 “Do you know”. . . . .

-One of the “Top Ten Reasons to Join Kiwanis” by Stewart Ross
+Four of the “Top Ten Reasons to Join Kiwanis” by Stewart Ross

 10. Learn about your community and beyond through weekly programs.